ttl41/dotfiles/README.md

 ### neovim

-Install `neovim-git` from the AUR (preferred), or just install `neovim` from you regular package manager.
+Install `neovim-git` from the AUR (preferred), or just install `neovim` from your regular package manager.
 Copy the nvim folder to your own .config folder, then launch nvim, and execute `:PlugInstall` to install all the plugins.

 Check out `.config/nvim/scripts` to learn more about the keybinds, plugins, etc.